patrick-12sigma/physiophile.github.io/_posts/2017-10-1-Hello-World.md

 ---
 layout: post
-title: This is my first post!
+title: Hello World
+date: 0000-0-0
+categories: [Others]
 ---

-This is my first post!

-I would like to experiment different new ideas.
+Sand box to try out new ideas.

 This is also my playground for testing out new ideas.